Royals tour US green tech incubator, meet at-risk youth

 The trip also comes amid uproar back home over an 83-year-old honorary member of the royal household who reportedly asked the Black chief executive of an east London women’s refuge where she “really came from” after she told the older woman that she was British.
 Some said the incident was an example of wider issues of racism at Buckingham Palace.

-On Thursday, William and Kate stopped by Roca Inc., a nonprofit north of Boston that strives to halt the cycle of incarceration, poverty, unemployment, substance abuse, pregnancy and racism faced by young men and women ages 16 to 24, many of whom have lost trust and hope.
+On Thursday, William and Kate stopped by Roca Inc., a nonprofit north of Boston that strives to halt the cycle of incarceration, poverty, unemployment, substance abuse, pregnancy and racism faced by young men and women ages 16 to 24.

 Roca CEO Dr. Molly Baldwin and Chelsea police Capt.
 Dave Batchelor explained the science and cognitive behavioral therapy used by the nonprofit.